JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: numconstr(m::AbstractMathProgModel)

+    Returns the total number of constraints in the model.

+.. function:: numlinconstr(m::AbstractMathProgModel)

+    Returns the number of linear constraints in the model.

+.. function:: numquadconstr(m::AbstractMathProgModel)

-    Returns the number of constraints in the model.
+    Returns the number of quadratic constraints in the model.

 .. function:: optimize!(m::AbstractMathProgModel)